essele/rp2040-rmii/README.md

 Current WIP Status:

 - LWIP working, DHCP working fine.
+Zero-copy done on RX side.
 - Some checksum and overrun errors when flood pinging
 - Likely IRQ issues caused by timer (reduces when using longer interval)
 - Packet TX needs to be clock aligned (probably need 10/100 versions - or NOP instruction)
-- Copying data for both tx and rx twice at the moment, need to fix
+- Copying data for TX twice at the moment, need to fix

 ## Background